 While it would come in handy, sadly not.
 Water does not stop your period from happening.
 It may seem that way, if you shower without a tampon in, but this is mostly because the water is diluting the blood, so it doesn’t look as dark or thick.
 However, if you take a bath, you actually will notice that it looks like you’ve stopped bleeding, but it’s actually physics at work.
 Because water creates more resistance than air, when you are submerged in the bath there is pressure against the opening of your vagina that can temporarily prevent blood from flowing out.
 But, once you get out of the bath and that pressure is gone, you’ll likely start bleeding again.

-Tampons should only be used for up to 8 hours.
+Tampons should only be used for up to 6 hours.
 While it’s fine to wear one for that long, you may find that you need to change your tampon more often for hygiene reasons depending on your flow.
 The absorbency of your tampon can also have an effect on how long you can wear it for.
 If your tampon is fully saturated and/or leaks after four hours, you most likely need to increase the absorbency, e.g. from Regular to Super.
-If your tampon is dry and a bit more difficult to get out after eight hours, you should try a lower absorbency.
+If your tampon is dry and a bit more difficult to get out after six hours, you should try a lower absorbency.
 It’s a good idea to stock multiple absorbencies of tampons so you always have the right one to hand.
-As for sleeping with a tampon in, you can definitely wear one overnight – just make sure it stays in for no longer than eight hours.

 There you have it: some of the most common questions about tampons, answered by actual experts who know what they’re talking about.